Are 2 to 3 Rental Properties

-- If you want to be able to run more sophisticated Scenarios or want to compare Scenarios side-by-side, we have a Plus Plan for that.
+- If you want to be able to run more sophisticated Scenarios or want to compare Scenarios side-by-side, we have a Premium plan for that.

-- If you want to do advanced modeling or need a little one-on-one time with me to go over your strategy, we have a Consultation Plan for that.
+- If you want to do advanced modeling or need a little one-on-one time with me to go over your strategy, we have a Premium plan for that.

 - If you decide to upgrade to a Premium, paid plan from a free one, I do appreciate you supporting the on-going development of the software and all the other resources (recordings, spreadsheets and more) you now have access to—that’s access now whether you opt to pay for a Premium plan or not.

-- If you use me to buy or sell a home (or allow me to refer you to another agent in another market and get paid a referral fee), I will rebate any fees you paid to get a Plus Plan or Consultation Plan.
+- If you use me to buy or sell a home (or allow me to refer you to another agent in another market and get paid a referral fee), I will rebate any fees you paid to get a Premium plan.